sowmya2306200/Shopping-Behaviour-Data-Analysis/README.md

-# Shopping Behavior Data Analysis
+# Shopping Behaviour Data Analysis

 ## Overview
 This project analyzes shopping behavior data to understand customer preferences, purchasing patterns, and trends.
 The goal is to extract meaningful insights that can help businesses improve sales strategies and customer experience.